 DE: How did you meet Jim Morrison?

 Elizabeth Buckner: We met in the art library of UCLA.
 We were at UCLA together.
 I was not in the film school, I was a history major.
 I was working in the art library, which was a very small little bungalow building, and this guy came in and he kept asking to check out this reference book on Hieronymus Bosch, and I got intrigued with him.
-He interested me, so one day I let him steal the book, so that’s how we became friends.
+He interested me, so one day I let him steal the book, and that’s how we became friends.
 He kept coming in.
-I don’t know if it was day after day, or week after week because it was a reference book he couldn’t take it out of the library.
+I don’t know if it was day after day, or week after week, but because it was a reference book he couldn’t take it out of the library.
 It was a great big huge book with reproductions of Bosch’s work.

 DE: How did your relationship with Jim develop?

 Elizabeth Buckner: We were friends, he had a girlfriend (Mary Werbelow) and I had a boyfriend (Max Schwartz), who was in the movie, I’m sure you saw, you know this movie “Hyacinth” (see related articles below).
 He (Max), was my boyfriend, I introduced Jim to Max and we were friends.
 Jim was like my brother in a way.
 We were very close for about 2 years, we did a lot of things together.
 We did what young people do, we went to movies, we went to the beach, we went to parties, not too many parties.
 I loved his mind, he was so bright.
 I’m a sucker for a good mind with a little excitement on the side.
 Jim intrigued me because he was different.
 His girlfriend at the time, Mary, he called me big Mary, she was smaller, I’m kind of tall.
 He actually called me lizard which is from Elizabeth.
 We were really close friends for 1964, 1965, and 1966.
 We parted ways when he became famous, when he was on the road to fame and infamy.
 I only know him from that earlier period of time.